 There’s something unnerving about seeing Superman in pink tights.
 Oh wait, those tights are really red.
 Sunlight has a way of muting even the most vibrant hues, tossing a distracting glare over the movie action and casting weird shadows while you’re trying to catch a key play of the ball game.

-Bright displays - Allowing light to spill into a home theater is never a good thing, but thanks to advances in technology, it’s not as problematic as it used to be, say professional home theater designers.
-“Plasma TVs work great in high-light environments, and now they come in big screen sizes,” says Aaron Carmack of Progressive Audio in Columbus, OH.
-Even newer video projectors, devices that once required complete darkness, can function admirably in sunny rooms.
+Bright displays and Dark Screen - Allowing light to spill into a home theater is never a good thing, but thanks to advances in technology, it’s not as problematic as it used to be, say professional home theater designers.
+Many newer video projectors, devices that once required complete darkness, can function admirably in sunny rooms.
 “You can actually enjoy a DLP projector without having to put up any window coverings at all,” claims Jim Sweeney of Hometronics Lifestyles in North Haven, CT.
+In addition to a bright projector, look for an ambient light rejection screen.
+These screens, which sometimes have a dark surface to maximize contrast, also help directing away unwanted light from around the room.
+You can read more about that here.

 Window coverings - Covering the windows with drapes and shades is an obvious solution.
-But you can go a step further by attaching the coverings to a motor that can be controlled from a handheld remote or automated to open and close based on certain conditions, like whenever the DVD player is activated.
+But you can go a step further by attaching the coverings to a motor that can be controlled from a handheld remote, smartphone app or automated to open and close based on certain conditions, like whenever the Blu-ray player is activated.
 If your home theater will exist in a room that’s unfinished, like a basement or a bonus room, you could simply cover up the windows with the newly constructed walls.

 Problem #2: Nasty Acoustics

 Windows are highly reflective surfaces, meaning that when sound from your system hits them, it bounces back fast and hard.
 Sound traveling to a wall, on the other hand, absorbs into the drywall surface.
 This creates an uneven dispersion of sound that affects the overall sonic experience.
-In this case, the room needs to be neutralized, says Carmack.
+In this case, the room needs to be neutralized.

 Not all sound reflects off a window pane, however.
 Some of it can actually escape into the yard.
 While this might not be an issue if you live in the country, urban dwellers could end up bothering their neighbors or worse yet, could be distracted from their own movies by barking dogs and backyard barbeques.